 Worse yet, scale cakes onto interior surfaces of water heaters, making them more likely to fail.
 According to a study commissioned by the Water Quality Research Council at New Mexico State University, water heaters operate 22 percent to 30 percent less efficiently when plagued with hard-water scale.

-Hard-water problems are more obvious as a nuisance when you bathe and cook, do laundry and clean house.
+Hard-water problems reveal themselves as a nuisance when you bathe and cook, do laundry, and clean house.
 Calcium and magnesium react with many soaps, shampoos, cleansers, and detergents, diminishing their lathering and cleaning capability so you have to use more and rinse longer.
-They also form a scum on tile and what appears as bathtub ring that is difficult to rinse away.
+They also form a scum on tile and what appears as difficult-to-clean bathtub ring.
 In the kitchen, this “soap curd” translates into spotted dishes and scale on cookware.
 Additionally, certain hard-water minerals, such as iron and manganese, can give water an undesirable appearance, odor, or taste.

 Hard water does enter the health arena in one area: People who have hard water are more prone to rashes and skin problems because it changes the skin’s pH so that soap remains on the skin, clogging pores.

 By far the most popular and commonly used type of whole-house water softener is an ion-exchange or “cation exchange” unit, but a couple of other technologies are also available.
-It’s important to understand the differences.
+The following will explain the differences.